 Before I was diagnosed with a fatty liver, I did various blood tests recommended by the doctor because I wasn’t feeling well.
 All sorts of tests.

-My blood test showed normal results, yet was was still diagnosed with a fatty liver.
-How is this possible?
+All while my blood tests showed normal results.
+How is this even possible?
 We’re going to talk about this in today’s article!

 The FibroMax was the way I went, because it was a non-invasive procedure.
 Also, my doctor estimated by the looks of the ultrasound that it wasn’t very bad and recommended it instead of the biopsy.